Informed Consent for Treatment

 If you are a Florida resident, please see our Florida Informed Consent page.

-This document outlines important information about the services provided and tools used by Two Chairs, including details about your care, privacy, and rights.
+This document outlines the key details of Two Chairs’ services, covering your care, privacy, and rights as a client.
 Please read it carefully to understand our practices and your agreement to them.

 The Therapeutic Process